ShaneButt/Flipper/docs/introduction.md

 The most optimal spring library in roblox is [fraktality's spr](https://github.com/fraktality/spr).

+If you want more info on how springs work here is the offical [react spring's page](https://react-spring.io/)

 However, using this when animating an object can get pretty tough to manage esepcially when there is no overarching structure to it all.
 Thats where Flipper comes in!